What is MBA? Full Form, Types, History, Courses, Subjects, Exams, Colleges, and More

 • Acquire management skills, which is what recruiters these days are looking for.

-• MBA graduates have a higher chance of a salary hike in good percentage compared to other candidates.
+• MBA graduates have a higher chance of a salary hike in a good percentage compared to other candidates.

 • Build lifelong friendships and become a part of the strong alumni network.